-- a.
-Description of the Issue

-- b.
-Project Design and Implementation

 - c.
-Capabilities and Competencies
+Capabilities and Competencies - d.

-- d.
 Plan for Collecting the Data Required for this Solicitation's Performance Measures

 OJP will require each successful applicant to submit regular performance data that demonstrate the results of the work carried out under the award (see "General Information about Post-Federal Award Reporting Requirements" in Section F. Federal Award Administration Information).
-The performance data relate to the goals, objectives, and deliverables identified under "Objectives and Deliverables" in Section A. Program Description.
+The performance data directly relate to the goals, objectives, and deliverables identified under "Objectives and Deliverables" in Section A. Program Description.